-Daiichi Sankyo, in collaboration with AMDA Multisectoral and Integrated Development Services, launched the Promotion of breast and cervical cancer prevention through early detection and treatment in Honduras.
+Daiichi Sankyo, in collaboration with AMDA Multisectoral and Integrated Development Services, launched a campaign titled "the Promotion of breast and cervical cancer prevention through early detection and treatment in Honduras".

 Clinic Health Volunteers